Monday 8 and Tuesday 9 August

-Featuring internationally renowned key note speakers, Professor Jo-Anne Wemmers from the University of Montreal (Canada) and Professor Jonathan Doak from Durham University (UK), together with leading Australian academics and practitioners, this conference will explore what about justice matters to victims in the 21st century and how to get there.
+Featuring internationally renowned key note speaker, Professor Jo-Anne Wemmers from the University of Montreal (Canada), together with leading Australian academics and practitioners, this conference will explore what about justice matters to victims in the 21st century and how to get there.

 Professor Jo-Anne Wemmers